Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps

 In more detail, both phenomenological scenarios are considered in Section~\ref{sec:Scenarios} where we also supplement them by the description of the second, empirical, part responded for the appearance of two positive Lyapunov exponents in numerical experiments.
-This part is motivated, in a sense, by the papers \cite{KMP2000, YaK01, YaK01_2} where it was shown (on examples of two-dimensional endomorphism and coupled flow systems) that chaotic attractors can transform to hyperchaotic ones as a result of absorption of periodic orbits with two-dimensional unstable invariant manifolds.
-We suggest two new bifurcation mechanisms leading to such transformations.
+This part is motivated, in a sense, by the papers \cite{KMP2000, YaK01, YaK01_2} where it was shown (on examples of two-dimensional endomorphisms and coupled flow systems) that chaotic attractors can transform to hyperchaotic ones as a result of the absorption of periodic orbits with two-dimensional unstable invariant manifolds.
+We suggest two bifurcation mechanisms leading to such transformations.
 The first one is associated with the appearance of infinite cascades of period-doubling bifurcations with saddle periodic orbits of type (2,1) transforming them into orbits of type (1,2).
 The second mechanism is related to the direct formation of saddle-focus periodic orbits of type (1,2) via Neimark-Sacker bifurcations with stable periodic orbits.
-In both cases, the absorption of hyperchaotic saddles (of types (1,2)) by the attractor happens via homoclinic bifurcations.
+In both cases, the absorption of hyperchaotic saddles (of types (1,2)) by the attractor happens via global (homoclinic or heteroclinic) bifurcations.

-In the second part of the paper (Sections~\ref{sec:SmallB}--\ref{sec:VarShil}), we apply the proposed scenarios for studying mechanisms of the appearance of hyperchaotic attractors in one-parameter families of the three-dimensional Mir\'a map \eqref{eq:MiraMap}.
+In the second part of the paper (Sections~\ref{sec:SmallB}--\ref{sec:LargeB}), we apply the proposed scenarios to study mechanisms for the appearance of hyperchaotic attractors in one-parameter families of the three-dimensional Mir\'a map \eqref{eq:MiraMap}.
 We consider cases of small and not very small values of the Jacobian $B$.
 In both cases we start from a stable fixed point $O_+$ which appears via a saddle-node bifurcation together with a saddle fixed point $O_{-}$ of type (2,1) and change parameters towards the region SH(1,2), see Figure~\ref{ris:Fig8}, where the Smale horseshoe of type (1,2) exists \cite{GonLi10}.

 The first bifurcation on this pathway is always the supercritical Neimark-Sacker bifurcation after which the point $O_+$ becomes saddle-focus of type (1,2) and a stable invariant curve $L$ is born in its neighborhood.
 Further, this curve breaks down giving, at first, a rise of a certain chaotic attractor (with only one positive Lyapunov exponent) and, then, this attractor becomes hyperchaotic.
 The study of accompanying bifurcations is, in fact, the main aim of this part of the paper.